 This film has been produced as part of a project to share knowledge and improve understanding about why people desist from offending.
 For details about the wider project and for an opportunity to comment on the film visit the Discovering Desistance Blog.
 We have also produced an evidence summary to complement the film, called How and why people stop offending.

 The project is funded by the Economic and Social Research Council and George Mason University.
-The project lead is Fergus McNeill (Scottish Centre for Crime and Justice Research, University of Glasgow) and other members of the project team are Stephen Farrall (University of Sheffield), Claire Lightowler (Institute for Research and Innovation in Social Services) and Shadd Maruna (Institute of Criminology & Criminal Justice, Queen’s University Belfast).
+The project lead is Fergus McNeill (Scottish Centre for Crime and Justice Research, University of Glasgow) and other members of the project team are Stephen Farrall (University of Sheffield), Claire Lightowler (Iriss) and Shadd Maruna (Institute of Criminology and Criminal Justice, Queen's University Belfast).

 The exit at the prison gate often appears to be a revolving door with nearly 60% of released prisoners re-offending within two years of their release.
 Prisons and probation departments have, almost literally, tried everything in efforts to rehabilitate offenders over the past century, but the results have been uniformly bleak leading many to conclude that "nothing works."
 In the past ten years, however, a group of criminologists have hit upon what should have been an obvious source of inspiration for prisoner rehabilitation: the other 40 per cent!